atreyasha/monix/docs/develop.md

 1. Specific extra minimal tasks

-    1.  find a way to manually create `downloads` from qutebrowser, or do it while creating filesystem structure
+    1.  **TODO** find a way to manually create `downloads` from qutebrowser, or do it while creating filesystem structure

-    2.  deploy all private files from private repo, or think of secure way to handle this -\> adjust `dotfiles` as well since GPG key is needed to commit
+    2.  **TODO** deploy all private files from private repo, or think of secure way to handle this -\> adjust `dotfiles` as well since GPG key is needed to commit

-    3.  make script work such that re-installing can be done harmlessly even on fully installed system

 2. Next tasks

+    1.  make script work such that re-installing can be done harmlessly even on fully installed system

-    1.  add hook to automatically track downgraded packages as well and add conditional when installing them to check if the array is not empty -\> coordinate with `downgrade`
+    2.  add hook to automatically track downgraded packages as well and add conditional when installing them to check if the array is not empty -\> coordinate with `downgrade`

-    2.  add a new test suite to check for downgraded packages
+    3.  add a new test suite to check for downgraded packages

-    3.  possibly add pacman hook to update package lists + `pip` in `monix`:
+    4.  possibly add pacman hook to update package lists + `pip` in `monix`:
         <https://wiki.archlinux.org/title/Pacman/Tips_and_tricks#List_of_installed_packages>

-    4.  add a test hook after every system update to ensure tracked files are the same -\> think of how to update configuration files in both directions seamlessly
+    5.  add a test hook after every system update to ensure tracked files are the same -\> think of how to update configuration files in both directions seamlessly

-    5.  add a hook to convert all optional (non-true) orphans to explicit packages -\> or at least to check them after each upgrade
+    6.  add a hook to convert all optional (non-true) orphans to explicit packages -\> or at least to check them after each upgrade